williamyang1991/StyleGANEX/README.md

 The notebook will download the necessary pretrained models and run inference on the images found in `./data/`.

 ### Gradio demo
-We also provide a UI for testing our method that is built with gradio.
+We also provide a UI for testing StyleGANEX that is built with gradio.
 Running the following command in a terminal will launch the demo:
 ```
 python app_gradio.py
 ```